Blaze248570/burst/README.md

 ## How do I use it?
 The template folder provides an example program using JBurst.

+# Helping
+I am a novice programmer.
+I will admit that.
+I know that a lot of this is really bad.\
+I am of course hoping to improve it, but there are things that I do not know.\
+So, if you have any advice or suggestions that may help me further my knowledge of programming or even just Java in general,\
+I would *love* to hear them!

 # [HaxeFlixel](https://haxeflixel.com/)
 If you enjoy using this, give HaxeFlixel a shot.\
 They're very similar on a basic level, but you'll find Flixel can get very interesting very fast.\